vahaah/docker-machine-driver-vscale/README.md

 # Docker Machine Vscale Driver

-This is a plugin for [Docker Machine](https://docs.docker.com/machine/) allowing to create Doker hosts on [Vscale]( http://vscale.io ) cloud services.
+This is a plugin for [Docker Machine](https://docs.docker.com/machine/) allowing to create Docker hosts on [Vscale]( http://vscale.io ) cloud services.

-This refactored version of [github.com/evrone/docker-machine-vscale](https://github.com/evrone/docker-machine-vscale)
+This is refactored version of [github.com/evrone/docker-machine-vscale](https://github.com/evrone/docker-machine-vscale)

 ## Installation